Moby Doll: Feeding difficulty

 The Vancouver Aquarium did not give any detailed explanation for the change in Moby Doll's behaviour.
 The Vancouver Sun account blandly reported that "Moby Doll finally got really hungry," yet orcas, unlike some other whale species, are not physiologically suited to long fasts, and forage multiple times every day.
 Newman himself the following day made it evident that the approach to feeding Moby Doll had become more intimate.
 He was photographed using a far shorter pole than before, to dangle fish at the surface for the orca to take directly, as Moby Doll rolled over, "to show her belly and her 24 pointed teeth two inches long."
 Even horse meat was reportedly eaten, which suggests that the type of food offered had not been the greatest obstacle.
 Vince Penfold went even further on the 14th.
 He told the Vancouver Sun that "he simply held out each of 23 fish as Moby swam by...she opened her mouth and he dropped them in."
 Moby rejected one type of fish, however.
 When Penfold held out an orange rock fish, he swam away and slapped the surface of the water.
 From September 9, "Moby Doll displayed a ravenous appetite, gaining weight steadily."

 The feeding problem was solved, but aquarium staff remained intent on searching for a better site with more consistent salinity and tidal cleansing of the water, amid concerns over an unsightly skin condition that Moby Doll had developed.

 Moby Doll's later feeding routine is described in an article written by Murray Newman and Pat McGeer.
 In their discussion, they stated that, while Orcinus orca was well known as a hunter of marine mammals, "the young specimen captured at Saturna Island preferred fish to mammalian flesh."

 After not eating for about 54 days, Moby Doll subsequently ate 45–90 kg of fish per day, fed by hand.
 Vitamins and minerals were added to the fish.
 Pacific cod was the main fish given.
 (In the photo of Murray Newman hand-feeding Moby Doll, this is the fish.)
 Other soft-rayed fishes, such as lingcod and salmon, were also well received by the young orca.
-Spiny fishes, such as rockfishes, were often rejected, and he rejected dogfish sharks even after the removal of the spines.
+Spiny fishes, such as rockfishes, were often rejected, and he also rejected dogfish sharks even after the removal of the spines.